dao-xyz/peerbit/packages/transport/pubsub-interface/README.md

-# Direct block
+# Pubsub interface

-Block swap/share protocol built on top of [Direct Stream](./../direct-stream/README.md)
+Message specifications for the PubSub protocol